RMelson-148/Spring-2026-Final-Project-Team11/README.md

 *Additional Parts used for testing/debugging*

-* Car stand
-* USB-C to USB-A cable
+* USB-C to USB-A cable as well as USB-C to USB-C
 * Micro USB to USB cable
-* 5V, 4A power supply for Jetson Nano

 __Baseplate__